xplict33/Covid-Analysis/README.md

-This Repository will hold all my Data Analysis Portfolio project codes and queries.
+This Repository will hold all my Covid Data Analysis Portfolio project codes and queries.

+The data are from this website https://ourworldindata.org/covid-deaths